Skip to content

 CTA Reporting Strategy

-When a scenario mentions “executive dashboards” or “cross-system reporting,” propose a tiered approach: native Reports & Dashboards for operational users, CRM Analytics for embedded Salesforce analytics, and Tableau for cross-enterprise BI.
+When a scenario mentions “executive dashboards” or “cross-system reporting,” propose a tiered approach: native Reports & Dashboards for operational users, CRM Analytics (formerly Tableau CRM) for embedded Salesforce analytics, and Tableau for cross-enterprise BI.
 Judges value seeing you match the reporting tool to the user persona and data source.

 Tier 3: Awareness-Level Products

-You do NOT need deep expertise in these for the CTA exam.
-However, you should know what they do, when an architect would consider them, and their high-level trade-offs.
+Deep expertise in these products is not required for the CTA exam.
+Know what they do, when an architect would consider them, and their high-level trade-offs.
 If you recommend one in your solution, judges will probe your understanding.

 Commerce Cloud